CHEM 330: Aquatic Chemistry

 Logistics

-• Course information for lecture and lab will be posted on this site.
+• Lab handouts/procedures and prelab readings are posted on this site.

-• Homework will be turned in on Canvas.
+• All work will be turned in on Canvas.

 • Office hours are by appointment.
 Please use Calendly to sign up for a time.
 Anytime shown is a time I'm available to meet.